 B) The Programs will participate in the National Resident Matching Program (NRMP).
 Participation in the NRMP does not prohibit a program from offering a contract to an eligible and qualified applicant who is legally a nonparticipant in the NRMP.

-4. An applicant invited to interview for a resident position must be informed, in writing or by electronic means, of the terms, conditions, and benefits of appointment to the ACGME-accredited program, either in effect at the time of the interview or that will be in effect at the time of his or her eventual appointment.
+5. An applicant invited to interview for a resident position must be informed, in writing or by electronic means, of the terms, conditions, and benefits of appointment to the ACGME-accredited program, either in effect at the time of the interview or that will be in effect at the time of the applicant’s eventual appointment.

-A) Information that is provided must include: financial support; vacations; parental, sick, and other leaves of absence; and professional liability, hospitalization, health, disability and other insurance accessible to the residents and their eligible dependents.
+A) Information that is provided must include: stipends, benefits, vacation, leaves of absence, professional liability coverage, and disability insurance accessible to the residents and their eligible dependents.

-A) Written or electronic verification of previous educational experiences and a summative competency-based performance evaluation of the transferring resident, and Milestones evaluations upon matriculation.
+A) Written or electronic verification of previous educational experiences and a summative competency-based performance evaluation prior to acceptance of the transferring resident, and Milestones evaluations upon matriculation.